 Workplace Impact

-These immigration priorities have significant implications for employers, particularly in sectors that rely heavily on foreign-born labor, such as agriculture, construction, hospitality, and retail.
-Increased ICE enforcement and worksite inspections are creating anxiety among employers and employees alike.
-Companies must ensure strict compliance with employment eligibility verification (Form I-9) procedures and maintain accurate documentation.
+These immigration priorities have far-reaching implications across the entire world of work —affecting employers, employees, and all aspects of workforce planning.
+The impact is particularly acute for employers in sectors that rely heavily on foreign-born labor, such as agriculture, construction, hospitality, and retail, but it also influences talent availability, workforce mobility, compliance obligations, and long-term workforce strategies across industries.
+Companies must ensure strict compliance with employment eligibility verification (Form I-9) procedures and maintain accurate documentation to mitigate legal and operational risks.

 The Trump administration has also issued new guidance for visa interviews, restricted certain visas, and revoked Temporary Protected Status for people from multiple countries, potentially removing their legal work status.
 These measures disrupt workforce planning and increase uncertainty for employers and employees.
 Enhanced vetting may slow hiring and raise administrative burdens.